 • Look for companies poised to serve a large new or existing market.
 Some of Doerr's most successful investments have been companies that offered a new, better solution to a market need than the competition.

 • Learn about a company's leadership.
 Doerr does this all the time since he's involved in venture capital, but leadership is important for companies at all stages.
-Doerr says he looks for entrepreneurs committed to technical excellence and obsessed with customers, not the competition.
+Doerr says he looks for entrepreneurs who are committed to technical excellence and obsessed with customers, not the competition.

-John Doerr FAQs
+John Doerr FAQ

 What is John Doerr's net worth?

-John Doerr's net worth was $11.2 billion as of June 2023.
+John Doerr's net worth was $12.4 billion as of September 2024.

 Is John Doerr self-made?